 - “Do NOT help yourself to a Coke from the refrigerator.”

 Notice the above are not requests.
-These are finger pointing, “Lets be crystal clear about this.” directives.
-After hearing “OK, I GET IT ALREADY! a number of times, we step into the front entryway.
-Ma and Pa Nasty come down to greet us and their first impression of the future Mrs. HRNasty is a “Hello Johnny, Hello Suzy” calling both parents by their first name followed by a full-on “wrap the arms around you hugs” for both.
+These are in-your-face-finger, pointing, “Let’s be crystal clear about this.” directives.
+After hearing “OK, I GET IT ALREADY!” a number of times, we step into the front entryway.
+Ma and Pa Nasty come down to greet us, and their first impression of the future Mrs. HRNasty is a “Hello Johnny, Hello Suzy!” calling both parents by their first name followed by a full-on “wrap the arms around you hugs” for both.
 OM-effin-G!!
 Mr. and Mrs. Nasty Parental Units were not feeling the love.
 I am feeling their stares go right through me as I make a move to protect the refrigerator door.

-That missed opportunity got me thinking and I feel like I have come a long way since.
-Below I list a number of the traditional and not so traditional hugs and leave it to you to deliver a thumbs up or thumbs down depending on your company culture.
+That missed opportunity got me thinking, and I feel like I have come a long way since.
+Below is a list of traditional and not so traditional hugs.
+I leave it to you to deliver a thumbs up or thumbs down depending on your company culture.

-Shoulder height handshake between two heterosexual men with an arm wrestling grip between right hands.
-Both men pull each other into their personal space, touch upper bodies, bring their left hands around to complete the embrace on the other mans back and then short hold.
-Can be followed by two soft pats on the back, which stands for “not gay”.
-Three pats on the back with the left hand is Morse code for “I’m not gay”.
-Pats are usually robust and loud, as if wanting to specifically convey the message loud and clear.
+Shoulder height handshake between two heterosexual men with an arm-wrestling grip between right hands.
+Both men pull each other into their personal space, touch upper bodies, bring their left hands around to complete the embrace on the other man’s back, and then shorthold.
+Pats are usually robust and loud, as if wanting to specifically convey a specific message loud and clear.

 Bro Hugs V.2

-Note for the both Bro Hugs; under no circumstances should any man gently place his head on the other mans shoulder or bosom.
+Note for both Bro Hugs; under no circumstances should any man gently place his head on the other man’s shoulder or bosom.
 This pushes the hug into the “unacceptable” zone and is inappropriate in the workplace.

-Up High, Down Low (technically not a hug, but the same feeling of brotherhood and camaraderie is communicated)
+Up high and down low (technically not a hug, but the same feeling of brotherhood and camaraderie is communicated)

 This group hug looks more like a Rugby scrum and is typically used pre-game when a basketball team huddles up and rocks side to side in unison.
-This display from an obviously tight knit group is usually performed impromptu to loud music and flashing lights and high levels of adrenaline.
-All of the players are bent forward at the waist and they sway from left to right as a strong unified team, and a single unit.
-This one is fun to watch done well and no matter how little you appreciate sports, this will get you fired up.
+This display from an obviously tight-knit group is performed impromptu.
+Loud music, flashing lights, and high levels of adrenaline add to the excitement.
+All of the players are bent forward at the waist, and they sway from left to right as a strong, unified team and a single unit.
+This one is fun to watch done well, and no matter how little you appreciate sports, this will get you fired up.
 I would love to see this in the workplace.

-Ari from the HBO TV Series Entourage uses the line he made a classic “Lets hug it out Bitch” to make the transition from a serious moment to a lighthearted one.
+Ari from the HBO TV Series Entourage uses the line he made a classic “Let’s hug it out Bitch” to make the transition from a serious moment to a lighthearted one.
 The line is implemented after putting Eric or Turtle down with an insulting remark about their lack of style, lack of height, or lack of women and then followed up with a smooth transitional “making up” hug.
-This is Probably not appropriate in at work setting, considering Ari – although the epitome of a corporate hustler and a personal hero, is the poster boy for a HWE or Hostile Work Environment.
+This is probably not appropriate in a work setting, considering Ari – although the epitome of a corporate hustler and a personal hero.
+He also happens to be the poster boy for an HWE, aka Hostile Work Environment.

-This hug takes place when a person that is saving a life moves behind the choking person and hugs them from behind in an attempt to dislodge the day old donut that was scavenged from the marketing department.
-This hug is perfectly acceptable in any corporate environment as long as the one getting hugged is truly on the verge of tapping out.
+This hug takes place when a person that is saving a life moves behind the choking person and hugs them from behind.
+The act is an attempt to dislodge the day-old donut scavenged from the marketing department.
+Perfectly acceptable in any environment as long as the one getting hugged is on the verge of tapping out.

 As a guy in HR, I am probably more conscious of physical contact than a hypochondriac in a daycare.
-All that being said, there is nothing worse than the awkward hug.
-The one where you try to do the right thing and stick your hand out and at the same time your counterpart leans in for the hug.
-Realizing the mis calculation, you lean in for the hug and your counterpart sticks their hand out for the shake.
+There is nothing worse than an awkward hug.
+The one where you try to do the right thing and stick your hand out, and at the same time, your counterpart leans in for the hug.
+Realizing the miscalculation, you lean in for the hug, and your counterpart sticks their hand out for the shake.

-If you think there is going to be a hug then lean in with confidence and act like the hot NFL cheerleader.
+If you think there is going to be a hug, lean in with confidence, and act as the hot NFL cheerleader.
 Own it.

-Still have questions on what is acceptable and what is not?
-When it doubt. . . handshake it out.
+Still, have questions about what is acceptable and what is not?
+When in doubt. . . handshake it out.
 Fortune 100 company?
 Handshake.
 Future mother in law?
-Handshake baby. . . just make sure to look them in the eye, smile and own it.
+Handshake baby. . . just make sure to look them in the eye, smile, and own it.